 The time frame varies greatly from student to student and is dependent on their schedules and availability for appointments and workshops.
 On average, a student takes at least a full semester to complete all of the the program requirements.
 The more time you give yourself to apply and plan, the more opportunities will be available to you.

 Is it ever too late to start the Internship Prep Program?

 Getting to understand the duration of the recruitment process is a benefit to the IPP which is designed to help give you an edge.
 We recommend completing the IPP at least 2 to 3 semesters ahead of the term in which you want to intern to allow for plenty of time for the application and interview process.

-For example, a junior who wants to intern the summer after their junior year should complete the program during spring of their sophomore year so they can apply in the fall of their junior year.
+For example, a junior who wants to intern the summer after their junior year should complete the workshops during spring of their sophomore year so they can apply in the fall of their junior year.

 Can I meet with the Internship Team without participating in the Internship Prep Program?

 Yes.
 All undergraduate students from the Pittsburgh campus are able to meet with the Internship Team.
-Appointments with the Internship Team can be scheduled on Handshake and are available throughout the summer and between terms.
+Appointments with the Internship Team can be scheduled on Handshake and are available throughout the year and between terms.